-- ✓ Absente is a product from France that's similar in flavor to absinthe but without the bad reputation or toxic side effects (see below). - ✓ Absinthe is often called the Green Muse because of its pale greenish color and the dreamy state it induces in imbibers.
+- 99 Bananas is a rich-flavored, 99-proof banana cordial.
+Also available are 99 Apples, 99 Oranges, and 99 Blackberries.
+(See Chapter 5 for an explanation of proof.) - ✓ Absente is a product from France that's similar in flavor to absinthe but without the bad reputation or toxic side effects (see the following bullet). - ✓ Absinthe is often called the Green Muse because of its pale greenish color and the dreamy state it induces in imbibers.
 Absinthe is 65 percent alcohol, or a whopping 130 proof.
 Because it contains wormwood (a plant that many believe is a narcotic and also toxic, causing death and/or madness), absinthe was for many years outlawed in most of the world.
 The fears over absinthe's alleged lethality were probably overstated, and absinthe is now widely available. - ✓ Agavero Tequila Liqueur is a blend of blue Añejo and Reposado tequilas with natural damiana flower. - Akvavit is a barley-and-potato distillate that's clear, colorless, and potent.
 It's a Scandinavian drink originally made in Aalborg, Denmark. - Alizé is a blend of passion fruit juices and cognac.
 It's available in several varieties. - Amaretto is an almond-flavored cordial. - Amarula Cream Liqueur is made from the fruit of the marula tree from Africa and added to the highest quality cream. - ✓ Anisette gets its name from the aniseed, which imparts its rich, licorice-like flavor to this cordial.
-Practically every Mediterranean country has a variation of the anise liqueur, such as Sambuca in Italy, Ouzo in Greece, and so on. - Applejack is distilled from the mash of apples and is the best-known and most typical fruit brandy in the United States. - ✓ Baileys Irish Cream is made from fresh dairy cream, Irish whiskey, and natural flavorings.
+Practically every Mediterranean country has a variation of the anise liqueur, such as Sambuca in Italy, ouzo in Greece, and so on. - Applejack is distilled from the mash of apples and is the best-known and most typical fruit brandy in the United States. - ✓ Baileys Irish Cream is made from fresh dairy cream, Irish whiskey, and natural flavorings.
 The Irish whiskey acts as a preservative for the cream, which is why Baileys doesn't need to be refrigerated.
-It also comes in caramel and mint chocolate flavors. - Bärenjäger Honey Liqueur is a honey liqueur made in Germany.
+It also comes in caramel and mint chocolate flavors, among others. - ✓ Bärenjäger Honey Liqueur is a honey liqueur made in Germany.